 Making matters even more confusing is the fact that 26 states have passed laws defining business opportunities and regulating their sales.
 Often these statutes are drafted so comprehensively that they include franchises as well.

-Not every state with a business law defines the term in the same manner.
+Not every state with a law defines the term in the same manner.
 However, most of them use the following general criteria to define one:

 6. Any products or services developed by the seller-licensor will be purchased by the licensee-buyer.